rkdud007/rifle/Readme.md

 # woodcock

 Woodcock is a blocktime estimator for Starknet written in Rust.
+Made by learning purpose.
 This project is inspired by ([snipe](https://github.com/0xcacti/snipe)).

 ## Features